 I would advise anyone going trekking to see a doctor before they go for a check-up and to talk about dealing with altitude sickness.

 For pure trekking along the Mardi Himal trek in Nepal you'll need to consider the amount of days you'll be out trekking to get an idea of how fit your should be.
 Most days include 4-6 hours of slow hiking.
-Keep in mind the entire trek is about 5-6 days covering roughly 49 km (69 km with bus travel to/away from trail head).
+Keep in mind the entire trek is about 5-6 days covering roughly 64 km or 49 km for the shorter route of straight up and down (+20km bus travel to/away from trail head).